Security-Onion-Solutions/securityonion-docs/dashboards.rst

 sortby
 ~~~~~~

-Starting in Security Onion 2.3.100, the ``sortby`` segment can be added to the end of a hunt query.
+The ``sortby`` segment can be added to the end of a hunt query.
 This can help ensure that you see the most recent data, for example, when sorting by descending timestamp.
 Otherwise, if the search yields a dataset larger than the X Limit size selected in the UI then you will only get the first X records and then those will be sorted on the web browser.

 You can specify one field to sort by or multiple fields separated by spaces.
 The default order is descending but if you want to force the sort order to be ascending you can add the optional caret (^) symbol to the end of the field name.